 Narrow QRS complex tachycardia, without pre-excitation sings. retrograde P waves in red.

 The orthodromic tachycardia is the most frequent tachycardia in Wolff-Parkinson-White syndrome.
 The electrical stimulus goes from the atria to the ventricles through the normal conduction system and returns through the accessory pathway.
-Narrow QRS tachycardia morphology (if no other alterations are present), no pre-excitation signs are observed.
+It has a narrow QRS tachycardia morphology (if no other alterations are present), no pre-excitation signs are observed.

 In this tachycardia, the stimulus goes from the atria to the ventricles through the accessory pathway and returns through the normal conduction system.
 Wide QRS rhythmical tachycardia morphology (making it hard to distinguish from ventricular tachycardia) due to QRS complexes presenting maximum pre-excitation.

-Tachyarrhythmias generated in the atria with no relation to Wolff-Parkinson-White syndrome (atrial fibrillation, atrial flutter or atrial Tachycardia), transmitted to the ventricles through the accessory pathway.
+Tachyarrhythmias generated in the atria with no relation with Wolff-Parkinson-White syndrome (atrial fibrillation, atrial flutter or atrial tachycardia), transmitted to the ventricles through the accessory pathway.
 As the pathway lacks the slow conductions properties of the AV node, this can cause critically elevated ventricular frequencies and ensue ventricular fibrillation.

 Other Pre-excitation Syndromes: Lown-Ganong-Levine Syndrome